boloutaredoubeni/llvm-fs/README.md

 ### Compiling F# Quotations

 You can use F# Quotations to build LLVM functions.
-This is a lot more efficient than using the API but there are caveats:
+Using quotations is much more concise and simple than the API but there are caveats:

 * The F# quotations are treated a way to represent LLVM IR more than F# code, so F# semantics are not 100% respected.
 * Many common F# language constructs are not supported for simplicity and so that the code in quotations will map fairly directly to LLVM IR code.
 Examples of this are that:
+    * quotations only allow you to use a part of the functionality that is available in the LLVM API
     * the only supported types are: `bool`, `int[8,16,32,64]`, `uint[8,16,32,64]`, `single`, `double`, tuples and arrays (using `LLVM.Quote.RawArray` type which does not have a length property)